jaimemartinmartin15/puntuaciones.jaimeelingeniero.es/docs/GAME_CONFIG.md

 ### (*5) gameConfig:modality

-Shows a control to select if the game is individual or by teams.
+If active, shows a control to select if the game is individual or by teams.

 **Properties**:

 - modality: 'individual' | 'teams'
 - modalityFormControl: FormControl&lt;'individual' | 'teams'>

-## In GameService interface

-### (*1) Game name

-Shows the game name.
-This question is not shown if it is edition of current game config.
+### (*6) gameConfig:players

+If active, shows the controls to enter the player names and who is next turn.

 **Properties**:

-- gameName: string

-### (*6) Player and team names

-Allows to enter the names of the teams and the players.

-**Properties**:

-- teamControls: FormArray&lt;FormControl&lt;EnterPlayerNamesModel>>
 - allowEditTeamName: boolean[]

-### (*7 and \*8) Start game and edit config

-Starts a new game or edits the config of the current game.
-Only one button is shown.
+- teamControls: FormArray&lt;FormControl&lt;EnterPlayerNamesModel&gt;&gt;

+### (*7) (*8) gameConfig:validation

+If active, allows to disable buttons when the configuration is not correct to start or continue the game.

 **Properties**:

 - isGameConfigCorrect(): boolean

+### (*7) (*8) gameConfig

+Callbacks when the game starts or the configuration is edited.

+**Properties**:

 - onStartGame(): void
 - onEditConfigCurrentGame(): void

+### (*7) (*8) game:localStorageSave

+If active, the configuration of last service is loaded on page load and saved in local storage on start or edit game.

+**Properties**:

 - saveStateToLocalStorage(): void
+- loadStateFromLocalStorage(): void

+## In GameService interface

+**Properties**:

+- **(\*1)** gameName: string
-- startGameRoute: RoutingPath
+- **(\*7)** startGameRoute: RoutingPath
-- saveStateToLocalStorage(): void

-### Others

-loadStateFromLocalStorage(): void
+## Functional analysis

+On page load:

+- No edition mode: the last used game service is selected by default.
+If the flag is active, also the configuration is loaded from local storage.
+- Edition mode: it is not possible to change the selected game.
+Show configuration of current game with last values in the form controls.

+Depending on the selected game, the service will have different flags active and different forms are shown.

+When the user presses the start button the configuration is optionally saved in local storage and the user is redirected to _startGameRoute_.

+When the user presses the go back button the configuration is optionally saved in local storage and the user is redirected to the view the user came from.